Welcome to the Birds of North America Online!

 The Black-and-white Warbler is a common summer resident throughout most of the eastern and central United States and much of Canada and is a long-distance migrant.
 Its extensive wintering range includes most of Mexico and Central America, the Caribbean islands (West Indies and Bahamas), and northern South America, and during migration it is regularly recorded as a rarity along the Pacific Coast (a few winter in California) and as a vagrant in northern Europe, especially Britain and Ireland.
 Unlike many other neotropical migrants, this species does not show evidence of a general population decline, though it is clearly sensitive to forest fragmentation.

 On its wintering grounds this species is often found in disturbed habitats, forest edge, plantations, parks, and gardens, but it tends to be most abundant in interior forest.
-Individuals are territorial (Morton 1980) but nonetheless commonly join mixed foraging flocks that include neotropical resident species as well as other migrants (Stiles and Skutch 1989).
+Individuals are territorial but nonetheless commonly join mixed foraging flocks that include neotropical resident species as well as other migrants.